amarder/locovote/frontend/src/methodology.md

 <div class="card">${await createSlopeEstimatesChart()}</div>

-The dataset comes from [here](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).
-The following quote about student growth percentile adds some useful context to the above graph.
+The data are sourced from [this dataset](https://educationtocareer.data.mass.gov/Assessment-and-Accountability/MCAS-Achievement-Results/i9w6-niyt/about_data).
+The quotation below provides additional context for interpreting trends in the slope estimates presented in the graph above.

 > "Student growth percentile (AVG_SGP) was calculated as a median for 2017.
 In 2018 and onward, it is a mean.
 In 2021, a baseline SGP method was used to compare growth from 2019 to 2021, following the COVID-19 pandemic.
 For all other years, a cohort referenced model is used.
 For more information on SGP calculations, please see the [Student Growth page](https://www.doe.mass.edu/mcas/growth) on DESE's website."